openscope/openscope/documentation/airport-guides/kiad.md

 The videomap contains the following:

 * Restricted Airspaces;
-* Extended centreline for ILS01;
+* Extended centerlines for all runways (1L, 1C, 1R, 12, 19L, 19C, 19R, 30);
-* Various airports within the Shenandoah and Mount Vernon Areas;
+* Various airports within in and around the Shenandoah Area;
-* Locations of important fixes
+* Locations of important fixes;
+* The Potomac River

 The map is courtesy of VATSIM's vZDC vSTARS file.